 Purpose

-as much as possible to help train the student in professional
+The purpose of these guidelines is to train the student in professional

 Files Submitted Through GitHub

-Most of your work will be submitted this way.
+Most of your coding work will be submitted this way.

 -